ta5946/alice-rag/docs/developer_notes.md

 ![LangFuse project home](/img/ss/langfuse.png)

 Tracing setup:
-- Sign up as a new user
+- Sign up as a new user,
-- Create a new organization
+- Create a new organization,
-- Create a new project
+- Create a new project,
-- Use the API key in the chatbot environment (described later)
+- Use the API key in the chatbot environment (described later).

 ### llama.cpp LLM server